balena-io-experimental/balena-sound/CONTRIBUTING.md

 # Contributing

-balenaSound was created as a [hack friday](https://www.balena.io/blog/hack-friday-september/) project and has since grown to be a fully featured product with multiple community contributions.
-If you are interested in contributing to balenaSound this document will help you get started.
+IoTSound was created as a [hack friday](https://www.balena.io/blog/hack-friday-september/) project and has since grown to be a fully featured product with multiple community contributions.
+If you are interested in contributing to IoTSound this document will help you get started.

 ## Overview

 Make sure you checkout our [architecture][./docs/ARCHITECTURE.md] guide, which aims to explain how all pieces fit together.
-It's a good starting point for understanding how we designed and built balenaSound.
+It's a good starting point for understanding how we designed and built IoTSound.

-Another way to improve how you use and contribute to balenaSound is to take our [masterclasses](https://www.balena.io/docs/learn/more/masterclasses/overview/).
+Another way to improve how you use and contribute to IoTSound is to take our [masterclasses](https://www.balena.io/docs/learn/more/masterclasses/overview/).
 Each lesson is a self-contained, deep walk-through on core skills to be successful with your next edge project.
 Check them out at our [docs](https://www.balena.io/docs/learn/more/masterclasses/overview/).

 ## Commit guidelines